J Felix

 2. HONORED GUESTS

-With mindfulness, we recognize our afflictions as they come with a curious, gentle, and welcoming spirit.
+With mindfulness, we recognize our afflictions as they come with a curious and welcoming spirit.
 We might recognize a propensity to worry, and become upset that we worry.
 With mindfulness, we can respond to both our worry and our rejection of worry with non-judgmental awareness.
 We can embrace them, welcoming all parts of ourselves.

 With a mindful approach, we attend to our honored guests.
 We attend to the unpleasant sensations we are experiencing as anger, despair, fear.
 We go directly into the center of the emotion without judgment, without fear, without defending, rationalizing, spiritualizing, or denying- just being there, sitting with our honored guests.
 In this way, we integrate all parts of ourselves: the hurt parts, the scared parts, the anxious parts, the courageous parts, the judgmental parts, the loving parts, the angry parts, etc.

 To embrace all emotions- whether despair or confidence, sadness or joy, fear or love-, to embrace the pathos of being human is a radical act of self-compassion.
 There can be no wholeness or integration or real sense of well-being without accepting the fullness and range of human emotion.
-A deeper self-compassion and self-respect arises when we can accept ourselves in times of emotional hurt, confusion, distress, anger, or fear that will inevitably arise.
+A deeper self-compassion and self-respect arises when we can accept ourselves in times of emotional hurt, confusion, distress, doubt, anger, frustration, disgust or fear that will inevitably arise.

 3. WAVES DISSOLVING